 Add 2 1/2 cup flour, one teaspoon baking powder, and 1/2 teaspoon salt.
-Mix well, cover and refrigerate for at least one hour.
+Mix well, cover, and refrigerate for at least one hour.
 Preheat oven to 400 degrees.
 Prep baking sheets.
 I suggest covering with parchment paper or a baking mat.

-Bake until the edge of cookie is starting brown a little.
+Bake until the edge of the cookies is starting brown a little.
 About 7-8 minutes.
 Do not over bake.

 After cooled, it is time for decoration.
 I went with a simple glaze.
-Mix one cup powdered sugar, one tablespoon butter, two drops vanilla and 3-4 teaspoon milk.
+Mix one cup powdered sugar, one tablespoon butter, two drops vanilla, and 3-4 teaspoon milk.
 Add a few drops of food coloring of choice.
 Mix well.